KingHowler/UNO_Card_Game/README.md

        - Player 4
        - Discard Pile
      - A function ```Offset()``` is used to obtain data using an index between 0 and 107 instead of 0 and 647.
 This makes it easier to perform card manipulation procedures
-     - Former variation
-       - Reformatted parameters and saved as UNO
-4. UNO
-   - The Final and completed CLI-based UNO Card Game

 ## Target Description
 - To initaialize the cards